kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 You will often come across the thinking that we should change one variable at a time:

 	*	Something goes wrong with a recipe: e.g the pancakes are not as fluffy as normal, or the muffins don't rise as much as they should.
 You are convinced it is the new brand of all-purpose flour you recently bought.
 You change only the flour the next time you make pancakes to check your hypothesis.

-	University computer labs
+	*	University labs are notorious for asking you to change one variable at a time.
+The reason is that these labs intend that you learn what the effect of a single variable is on some other variable (e.g. change temperature in a distillation column to improve product purity).
+The labs teach you that this is good scientific procedure.
+However, when we want to *optimize and improve* a process we should not be changing one variable at a time.

+		..
+COST is good to learn about the direction of the effect between 2 variables, but not for optimizing a process.

   Consider a bioreactor where we are looking at producing a particular enzyme.
-The yield is known to be affected by the dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration and type, and reactor temperature, amongst other variables.
+The yield is known to be affected by these 7 variables: dissolved oxygen level, agitation rate, reaction duration, feed substrate concentration and type, and reactor temperature.
 For illustration purposes let's assume that temperature and feed substrate concentration are chosen, as they have the greatest effect on yield.

 The base operating point is 346K with a feed substrate concentration of 1.5 g/L (point marked with a circle) and a yield in the region of 63%.

 .. figure:: images/COST-contours.png
 	:align: center
 	:width: 700px
 	:scale: 80

 ..
 FUTURE: use a curved surface like figure (c) on page 445 of BHH2

-At this point we start investigating the effect of temperature and move to a higher temperature, 356K, marked as point 1, but the yield decreases.
-So we go the other direction and try temperatures at 338K, 330K and 322K.
+At this point we start to investigate the effect of temperature.
+We decide to move up by 10 degrees to 356K, marked as point 1.
+After running the experiment we record a lower yield value than our starting point.
+So we go in the other direction and try temperatures at 338K, 330K and 322K.
 We are happy that the yields are increasing, but batch 4 shows a slightly lower yield.
 So we figure that we've reached a plateau in terms of the temperature variable.
 Our manager is pretty satisfied because we've boosted yield from 63% to around 67%.
-But these 4 runs have cost us around $10,000 in equipment time and manpower costs.
+These 4 runs have cost us around $10,000 in equipment time and manpower costs so far.

 So we get approval now to run 4 more batches, and we decide to change the substrate feed concentration.
 But we're going to do this at the best temperature found so far, 330K at point 3.
 Our intuition tells us that higher feed concentrations should boost yield, so we try 1.75 g/L.  Surprisingly that lowers the yield.
 There's likely something we don't understand about the reaction mechanism.
 Anyhow, we try the other direction, down to 1.25 g/L, and we see a yield increase.
 We decide to keep going, down to 1.0 g/L, and finally to 0.75 g/L. We see very little change between these last two runs and we believe we have reached another plateau.
 Also our budget of 8 experimental runs is exhausted.